Lenoir, North Carolina: History

 Lenoir was established in 1841 and incorporated in 1851.
 The city was named for Revolutionary War general and early North Carolina statesman William Lenoir, who settled north of present-day Lenoir.
 His restored home, Fort Defiance, is a tourist attraction.

 Early history

 The original settlement of Lenoir was known as Tucker's Barn, after a Tucker family that settled on the north side of Lower Creek around 1765.
 The homestead eventually served as a voting precinct, a muster ground, a store, and a place for celebrations.
 When Caldwell County was formed in 1841, a commission was appointed to choose a location for the county seat.
 One member proposed the south side of Lower Creek (today, the Whitnel area) because of its view of the Blue Ridge Mountains.
 However, since most of the county's population was on the north side of Lower Creek, the Tucker's Barn site was chosen, where Lenoir is today.

+American Civil War

+During Gen. Stonemans final raid in 1865 during the American Civil War, he passed through Lenoir on March 28 and again on April 15.
+On March 29, 1865, a small skirmish took place near Lenoir.

+Along with this; multiple Civil War companies were formed with soldiers from Lenoir and Caldwell County.
+These companies served in various different regiments within the Confederate States Army.
+There were also Southern Unionists who supported the Union within Caldwell County, with local Confederate deserters and resisters joining with them as the war went on.

+Following the Civil War, Clinton A. Cilley, a Union Army Medal of Honor recipient, would settle in Lenoir.
+He worked as a lawyer, eventually becoming a civic leader, judge, and elected as Mayor of Lenoir.